carloslorenzovilla/hacker_rank_30_days/README.md

 # hacker_rank_30_days

-My Solutions to 30 Days of Code
+My Python 3 solutions to 30 Days of Code